tailscale-dev/deck-tailscale/readme.md

 ## Installing Tailscale

-1. Clone this repo to your Deck.
+1. Clone this repo to your Deck, switch to root and enter the directory:
+   1. `git clone htps://github.com/tailscale-dev/deck-tailscale.git ~/deck-tailscale`
+   2. `sudo -i`
+   3. `cd ~deck/deck-tailscale`
-2. Run `sudo bash tailscale.sh` to install Tailscale (or update the existing installation).
+2. Run `bash tailscale.sh` to install Tailscale (or update the existing installation).
 3. Run `source /etc/profile.d/tailscale.sh` to put the binaries in your path
-4. Run `sudo tailscale up --qr --operator=deck --ssh` to have Tailscale generate a login QR code.
+4. Run `tailscale up --qr --operator=deck --ssh` to have Tailscale generate a login QR code.
 Scan the code with your phone and authenticate with Tailscale to bring your Deck onto your network.